How You Can Help

 Our work ensures a lasting appreciation of the contributions of the discipline of entomology so that there will always be a steady pipeline of interest in this fascinating and important field of study.
 Learn more about our work

-Please consider supporting this unique educational opportunity for our youth and make a donation today!
+Please consider supporting this important educational opportunity for our educators and make a donation today!
 Click here to make a donation though our online secure server.
-Donations made will go to ISI.

 Gifts of all sizes are needed and appreciated.
 As part of the Enhancement Fund, a Science Literacy Benefactor program has been created for larger donations.
 Funding partners will receive special recognition for gifts at the $30,000 Platinum Benefactor level; $20,000 Gold Benefactor level; $10,000 Silver Benefactor level; and the $5,000 Bronze Benefactor level.
 Science Literacy Benefactor gifts may be pledged over a 3-5 year period.
 (Pledge Form)